 We have many adoptable cats of all ages who would appreciate being adopted into loving homes.
 The cat listed are spayed or neutered and have tested “negative” for feline leukemia and FIV.
 We have additional adoptable cats listed on the Happy Tails Cat Sanctuary’s page on www.petfinder.com.
 (One way to access our page is by entering our zip code of 44026.)

-Zelda, 12, is an affectionate, very pretty senior kitty with big green eyes who survived the fire that destroyed the Chesterland residence of Jeanne Bones, the Happy Tails Cat Sanctuary director.
-Because Zelda is afraid of other cats, several months ago Mrs. Bones had put her in a back bedroom by herself, where she seemed quite content.
-Since, the fire Zelda has been in a boarding facility in Newbury.
-She must be the solo pet in a household, however she can and will make you feel totally loved!
+Zelda, about 13, is an affectionate, very pretty senior kitty with big green eyes who survived the fire that destroyed the former home of Jeanne Bones, the Happy Tails Cat Sanctuary director.
+She would prefer be the solo pet in a household, however she can and will make you feel totally loved!
 We hope she will soon be in the comfort of a home with plenty of love for her.
 She is a short-haired, medium-sized, gray and black tiger tabby cat with a white bib and a hint of gold in some of her fur, tummy and paws.

 A FELINE RESCUED BY ONE OF “CHARDON’S FINEST”!